What Are Canker Sores?

 People of all ages can get canker sores.

-- Small, painful, white or gray, craterlike, red-rimmed ulcers located anywhere inside the mouth, including the gums, tongue, and lips.
-Ulcers may appear singly or in groups.
+- You many have canker sores if you notice small, painful, white or gray, craterlike, red-rimmed ulcers located anywhere inside the mouth, including the gums, tongue, soft palate, inside the cheeks and inside the lips.
+Ulcers may appear individually singly or in groups.

 While the precise cause of canker sores is unknown, there are several things that may trigger them: